Devon Preparatory School: Clubs and activities

 Devon Prep has over 50 different extracurricular activity groups.
-Some of them include: Mock Trial, Model United Nations, Science Olympiad, Film Club, Devon Dialogue (newspaper), Calasanctian (yearbook), Art Club, and many more.
-There is an elected Student Council, honor societies, and an Academic Challenge Team.
-Musical groups for students include Jazz Band, Rock Band, Choral Tide, and Rip Tide.
+Some of them include: Mock Trial, Model United Nations, DECA, Film Club, Devon Dialogue (newspaper), Calasanctian (yearbook), Art Club, and many more.
+There is an elected Student Council, honor societies, and an Academic Competition Team.
+Musical groups for students include Jazz Band, Rock Band, Choral Tide, and Middle School Ensemble.

 There is an annual Fall Drama and Spring Musical.

+Devon Prep Esports

+The Esports team at Devon Prep, founded in 2023, has won multiple championships for Splatoon 3, including the 2024 HSEL Winter Blitz, 2024 HSEL Spring Major, 2024 HSEL Fall Major, and 2024 PlayVS Mid-Atlantic Championship.
+The team was one of five finalists (from over 11,000 eligible teams) for the 2025 PlayVS Esports Team of the Year award after a 26 match winning streak from 24 September 2024 to 18 March 2025.

 Summer enrichment program

 In the summer, Devon Prep hosts a Summer Enrichment Program.
 Students participate in sports and dramatic arts camps and various other courses throughout the two sessions.
 They attend classes including algebra readiness, digital photography, painting and sculpting, video production, study skills, web building, and history explorations.
 The sports camps include baseball, soccer, track, golf, and basketball.